- Chart

 Opportunities

-- Discovery of new reserves on existing properties
+- Discovery of new reserves in existing fields where it holds interests.

 Threats